 Whenever I have a blog post idea, I write it down in my notebook.
 And often, I will see this idea again on my Facebook or Instagram newsfeed.
 It will keep presenting itself to me to the point in which I have no choice other than to bring that idea to reality.
 These days, even a sound from the wind can act as a sign for me.
 I see inspiration wherever I go, and simply because I’m aware of it.

 So pay attention to the signs, and listen to the voice that is telling you to start that project you’ve been wanting to start.
 Whatever it is that your creative side is craving, give yourself permission to do it!
-All you have to do is ask, and the universe will send help your way!

 - You are a perfectionist.